potatolain/cruddie-mock/README.md

 This software is released under the MIT license, detailed in the LICENSE file.
 Note that included modules such as [swagger-ui](https://github.com/swagger-api/swagger-ui), [faker.js](https://github.com/Marak/faker.js), and [json-server](https://github.com/typicode/json-server) may use separate licenses, such as the Apache license.

-# Junk I have to fix

-- TODO: website for this setup?
-Maybe just github sites, or a thing on cpp.net
-- TODO: More examples?